Close

 Summary

 Once you understand these 5 key points, it’s easy to choose the right CO2 sensor.
 If you’re still unsure which one fits your needs, you can contact our engineers for free help.
-Or just check these four specs on the product page: measurement range, accuracy, output interface, and working environment —that will usually guide you to the right choice.
+Or just check these four specs on the product page: measurement range, accuracy, output interface, and environment — that will usually guide you to the right choice.

 If you just want the best value without overthinking it: